threefoldfoundation/node-status-bot/ansible/docker/README.md

 1. SSH (best compatibility but requires authorized_keys file)
 2. Docker connection (slightly limited compatibility)

 The Docker connection won't work with feature of the `bootstrap_ingester` playbook that uses SSH to sync between two cluster machines.
 All other playbooks are supported.
-You also need Ansible version 2.15.0 or higher.
+You also need Ansible version `2.15.0` or higher to use the Docker connection.

 ## SSH